Research Policy Handbook

 9. Sanctions

-Non-compliance, protocol deviations, and violations are addressed in the HRPP Non-adherence to Stanford policies and procedures, and applicable local, state and federal regulations concerning human subject research may, under certain circumstances, result in administrative, civil, or criminal penalties against individuals and the organizations participating in the HRPP.
+Non-compliance, protocol deviations, and violations are addressed in the HRPP Non-compliance chapter of the HRPP manual.
+Non-compliance to Stanford policies and procedures, and applicable local, state and federal regulations concerning human subject research may, under certain circumstances, result in administrative, civil, or criminal penalties against individuals and the organizations participating in the HRPP.
 These penalties include action by the FDA to suspend or terminate an investigator or an organization's ability to participate in clinical trials for investigational drugs, devices, and biologics, and action by the US Department of Health and Human Services to suspend funding for human subject research.
 Employees, students, and contractors of the participating organizations who are not in compliance with the HRPP in the conduct of human subject research or related activities may be subject to disciplinary action up to and including termination of employment, contract, or other relationship with the participating organization.

 10. Information and Reporting